 Subscriptions

-Charge sellers a recurring monthly subscription to list on your marketplace.
-Set per-tier commission rates and optionally cap listing creation with a monthly token allowance.
+Charge sellers a monthly or yearly subscription to list on your marketplace.
+Set per-tier commission rates, signup fees, coupon codes, and VAT, and optionally cap listing creation with a token allowance.

 Business & Scale Plan Feature